-Week 3: Deep Sleepers and DFS Bargains
+Week 3: Deep sleepers and DFS bargains

 For nearly a decade the only thing Jared cooked up was disappointment.
 But here we are, apparently in the upside down, where the Raiders are a high-octane operation in which Cook is third in team targets (and not drops) with 11 looks on the season.

-Facing a Washington defense that’s struggled to defend the middle of the field, allowing both Zach Ertz (8 targets, 8 catches, 93 yards) and Gerald Everett (3 targets, 3 catches, 95 yards) to close out their respective weeks as top-eight fantasy producers, Cook is part of the streaming conversation.
-With Josh Norman and Bashaud Breeland doing their best to shut down the team’s top-two receivers, Cook has a good shot of producing.
+Facing a Washington defense that’s struggled to defend the middle of the field, allowing both Zach Ertz (eight targets, eight catches, 93 yards) and Gerald Everett (three targets, three catches, 95 yards) to close out their respective weeks as top-eight fantasy producers, Cook is part of the streaming conversation.
+With Josh Norman and Bashaud Breeland doing their best to shut down the team’s top two receivers, Cook has a good shot of producing.
 He’s my TE12 on the week.

 Zach Miller, TE, Chicago Bears ($12)